 My favorite part, however, is the boat ride back to Flores.
-Seeing this medieval-looking city from the middle of the lake is a breath-taking experience!
+Seeing this wonderful city from the middle of the lake is a breathtaking experience!

 From Flores, a one-day trip to Tikal is extremely easy to arrange.
 You can go either by local bus or by tourist van.
 Prices are not that different but you’ll definitely save a lot of time by taking the tourist van.

 Stay tuned next week for an in-depth article about the ruins of Tikal and the day I befriended a tarantula!